trilinos/trilinos.github.io/pages/community/trilinos_user_meetings/trilinos_user-developer_group_meeting_2019.md

 Note: The below dates are firm.
 The content of each day may change based on demand.

 October 22nd: User Sessions
-October 23rd: Developer Sessions
-October 24th: Perfomance Testing (Not specific to Trilinos)
+October 23rd: Developer Sessions & Performance Testing (Not specific to Trilinos) October 24th: Developer Sessions (morning only)

 ## Location